 The improvement that comes with LTFS is that the media is mounted and read by the operating system instead of the application.
 There have been other attempts at introducing open tape, but because IBM has released LTFS as open source and because it is used at a file system level, it has a better chance of adoption as previous solutions were vendor proprietary.

-LTFS combines well with LTO5.
+LTFS combines well with LTO5 and above.
 LTO5 introduced an ability to carve a tape up into two media partitions.
 LTFS has a directory that details the contents of a tape.
 This can be placed in Partition 0, which is small and can be quickly read to allow anyone to see what is on the tape.
 Partition 1 is larger and is used to hold the real data.

 Not only would an LTFS export option be ideal for situations where large volumes of data need to be shared with others, but it could be seen as a best practice for archive data.

-Another potential use for LTFS/LTO5 is for large data transfers to the cloud.
+Another potential use for LTFS/LTO5+ is for large data transfers to the cloud.
 One of the issues with the cloud is that the internet is not geared up for transferring terabytes of data.
 Customers who require large data uploads frequently do this by shipping magnetic disks to a cloud data centre for upload.
 An LTO5 tape that could be read anywhere with a LTFS driver would be an easier and cheaper option.

 Where does Virtual tape fit in?
-Virtual tape consists of virtual tape drives which write to a disk buffer.
+Virtual tape consists of software emulated virtual tape drives which write to a disk buffer.
 The disk buffer is then flushed out to tape when enough data has been stored.
 The Virtual Tape section explains this in detail.
 Virtual tape can be used to fill tapes, and can even allow concurrent access to 'tape' data when it is in the disk cache.
 However the down side is that the cost ratio of disk to tape is not as good with virtual tape.